JanoschA/janoscha/README.md

 My name is Janosch Adams and I'm a full-stack software developer with over 10 years of professional experience.

-I began my carrier to develop online shops, then I moved to develop customer software for insurences/banking/goverment systems.
+I started by developing online shops, then I developed customer software for insurance/banking/government systems.

 ## 🔭 I’m currently working on
 I'm developing an application to predict your future gas price.